kekelp/keru/README.md

     Your UI can depend on any variable that you can get a reference to, i.e. anything.
 You don't have to structure your state in any particular way.
     - You don't have to pair the state with its UI display logic (unless you want to!)
-    - You don't have to wrap your state into observer structs or signal handlers (unless you want to)
+    - You don't have to wrap your state into observer structs or signal handlers (unless you want to, see the "Reactivity at home" section)
     - You shouldn't get any extra borrowing or lifetime issues (unlike in closure-heavy and callback-heavy systems)